Despite increasing rates, LowestRates.ca found that 37% of Canadians do not compare car insurance before purchasing

-The index works by looking at the lowest auto insurance rates available on LowestRates.ca each quarter, getting an average and then comparing it to past quarters.
+The index works by looking at the lowest auto insurance quotes available on LowestRates.ca each quarter and comparing those rates to the hundreds of thousands of quotes processed by the website.
 A benchmark quarter, in this case Q1 2018, is used to create a baseline (a reading of 100) for the index.
 Each point on the index above or below 100 represents a roughly 1% change in prices.
-For instance, a 105 index reading would mean the price has increased by 5% since Q1 2018.
+For instance, a 105 index reading would mean the price has increased by 5% in Q1 2018.

 Each market has seen the following increases on LowestRates.ca's Auto Insurance Price Index:

 This index also shows the value of comparing auto insurance.
 While the average quoted price on LowestRates.ca rose 0.67% in the second quarter, that was less than the amount insurers were approved to raise rates.
-The Financial Services Commission of Ontario, which regulates auto insurance in the province, approved insurance providers for an average 2.06% rate increase in Q3.
+The Financial Services Commission of Ontario, which regulates auto insurance in the province, approved insurance providers for an average 1.11% rate increase in Q2.

 Why do rates increase?

 Insurance rate increases are directly related to costs incurred by providers.
-For instance, if the number of claims rises in a given quarter for one insurer, they'll increase their premiums, even if other insurers lower their own prices.
-There are several trends right now that may contribute to these increases, including a higher number of distracted driving accidents, the rising cost of new vehicle repairs, and fraud.
-The LowestRates.ca Auto Insurance Price Index tracks the percentage change in the average car insurance quote received by individual drivers insuring only one vehicle in either Ontario, Alberta or Atlantic Canada.
+For instance, if the number of claims rise in a given quarter for one insurer, they'll increase their premiums, even if other insurers lower their own prices.
+There are several trends right now that may contribute to these increases, including a higher number of distracted driving accidents, the rising costs of new vehicle repairs and fraud.
+The LowestRates.ca Auto Insurance Price Index tracks the percentage change in the average quote requested for car insurance by individual drivers residing in Ontario, Alberta and Atlantic Canada, insuring only one vehicle.

 LowestRates.ca is an online rate comparison site for insurance, mortgages, loans and credit card rates in Canada.
 The free, independent service connects directly with financial institutions and providers from all over North America to offer Canadians a comprehensive list of rates.
 LowestRates.ca wants to help everyone become more financially literate, with a goal of saving Canadians $1 billion in interest and fees.